etoile/CoreObject/technotes/index.md

 A store is an unordered container of *persistent roots* which are stored in the same directory on disk and can share data internally.
-Conceptually, the store is an implementation detail in CoreObject whose only purpose is to represent persistent roots in a filesystem.
+Conceptually, the store is an implementation detail in CoreObject whose only purpose is to represent persistent roots in an SQLite database in the host filesystem.

 ![][1]